 - Vegan recipe

-First of all, let me mention sushi roll (nori maki in Japanese), which is a traditional Japanese rice recipe that puts sushi rice and ingredients on a Nori sheet and then rolls it into a cylinder.
+First, let me mention the sushi roll (nori maki in Japanese), a traditional Japanese rice recipe that puts sushi rice and ingredients on a Nori sheet and then rolls it into a cylinder.

 - Natto roll (natto maki)